You are here

+The 2019 event is scheduled from Friday March 22 to Sunday March 24 at the James Cancer Hospital.
 Hackathons typically team up students, faculty of multi-disciplinary scientific minds, with the goal of solving societal issues and creating new technology to address them – typically, in one or two manic days of sleepless work.

 In this case, however, participants are encouraged to go home and sleep at the end of each day.
 As co-organizer Jessica Buskirk lightheartedly pointed out, “Manic days of sleepless work does not equal brain health.”

 Buskirk is the director of operations at the Stanley D. and Joan H. Ross Center for Brain Health and Performance, which collaborated on the concept launched by the Chronic Brain Injury (CBI) program.
 CBI is one arm of the ongoing Discovery Themes Initiative at Ohio State, bringing together funding, faculty and strategy to solve worldwide issues.
 Members further cooperated with faculty at the university’s Neuroscience Research Institute.
 Electrical and computer engineers such as Liang Guo, Kevin Passino and Emre Ertin also served among the mentors.

 Having a hackathon geared toward addressing brain health posed a unique opportunity, he said.